vivekvasani/icarus-mods/README.md

 - Remove carrot from Meat Stew recipe
 - Replace mushroom with corn in Fried Soy Beans recipe
 - Reduce cost of ALL DRINK recipes 50 -> 10
+- Increase the durability of Workshop Tools/Weapons by about ~60%
+- Increase Fuel Can slots on all items that take Biofuel 1 -> 2
+- Increase Extractor Biofuel efficiency by 20%

 ## Install